cstanda/Social_Media_Projects/README.md

 # Social Media Projects

-The following document highlights some of the social media projects I have worked on.
+The following are some of the social media projects for different businesses I have helped to setup:

 Pewa Gauge Wines and Spirits
 Facebook: https://www.facebook.com/PewaGauge